lighthouse-labs/laser_shark/README.md

 ## Server

-1. Use [guard](https://github.com/guard/guard) to start the server and run the tests: `bundle exec guard`
+Use [guard](https://github.com/guard/guard) to start the server and run the tests: `bundle exec guard`

+Alternatively, you could start the server using: `bin/rails s` and run the tests using `bin/rake spec`

 ## Project Management